 The Ankole-Watusi Cattle Horns

 For many farmers in Africa, these cattle help provide them the income they need to be able to survive.
-They can sell not only the meat but the horns and other parts of the cow.
+They can sell not only the meat but also the horns and other parts of the cow.

 The Ankole -Watusi Horns And Vietnam’s Horn Village